-• Offering supportive measures because the Complainant does not want to proceed formally;

-- An informal resolution: - A Formal Grievance Process including an investigation and a hearing.
+- Offering supportive measures because the Complainant does not want to proceed formally, - the initiation of an informal resolution, - or the initiation of a Formal Grievance Process including an investigation and a hearing.

 The investigation and grievance process will determine whether or not Policy 3.06 has been violated.
 If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.